dennishatton/TI-99-4a_SD_Disk_Project/README.md

 There is a cartridge TISDMGRC.bin to list volumes on the TI.<br />
 The cartridge is optional, You will need FLASHROM99 to run it.<br />
 I've already added 32k inside my console so I didn't put 32k on this board.<br />
+If someone does build this, Please let me know.<br />
+I have mine working for a couple years.<br />

 ![20210211_083814-ConvertImage](https://user-images.githubusercontent.com/6753466/107653626-736e0500-6c47-11eb-956a-0ce666fc9371.jpg)